Fremantle Outer Harbour: Overview

 The Fremantle Outer Harbour consists of, from north to south, the Alcoa Jetty, the Kwinana Bulk Terminal, the BP Oil Refinery Jetty, the Kwinana Bulk Jetty and the CBH Grain Jetty.

-Of these, the Kwinana Bulk Terminal and the Kwinana Bulk Jetty are operated by the Fremantle Ports and serve for the import and export of bulk cargoes and liquids, among them iron ore, coal, cement clink, gypsum, liquefied natural gas, petroleum and fertiliser.
+Of these, the Kwinana Bulk Terminal and the Kwinana Bulk Jetty are operated by Fremantle Ports and serve for the import and export of bulk cargoes and liquids, among them iron ore, coal, cement clink, gypsum, liquefied natural gas, petroleum and fertiliser.
 The other three facilities are privately operated.

-The Outer Harbour deepwater bulk facilities in at Kwinana were first developed in 1955, as part of the Stephenson-Hepburn Report, to service the Kwinana industrial area, and saw rapid expansion in the 1960s and 1970s.
+The Outer Harbour deepwater bulk facilities at Kwinana were first developed in 1955, as part of the Stephenson-Hepburn Report, to service the Kwinana industrial area, and saw rapid expansion in the 1960s and 1970s.

 The Kwinana industrial area itself was established in 1952 with the Oil Refinery Industry Act 1952 and an agreement between the Government of Western Australia and the Anglo-Iranian Oil Company, now BP, to establishment an oil refinery at Kwinana.
 Prior to this, Western Australia was the least industrialised state in mainland Australia, a matter of economic concern to the state government.

 Facilities

-The harbour facilities from north to south:
+The harbour facilities from north to south are: